jro31/jethro-codes/_articles/my-story.md

 And what's the one skill that I have that can allow me to work anywhere in the world?

-But it was always meant to be six months here, six months there, teaching my way around the world.
+It was always meant to be six months here, six months there, teaching my way around the world.
 So when I accepted this job in Bangkok, in my mind it was no big deal, because I didn't plan on doing it forever.

 But then you end up getting a condo, and then you buy things for that condo, and before you know it, you're living in Bangkok.

 The whole time I was there, I was very conflicted.

-I don't want to stay here forever, but also I'm pretty comfortble.
+I didn't want to stay there forever, but also I was pretty comfortble.
 And comfort's a very dangerous thing.

 It's something that everyone strives for.
 We all want to have money, so we can be comfortable.
 We all work hard, in order to be comfortable.
 But why?

-If you go to the gym, and only ever lift weights that you're comfortable with, you won't get stronger.
-If you go for a run, and stick with a pace that you're comfortable with, you won't get fitter.
-In coding, if you only work on features that you're comfortable with, you won't get better.
+If you go to the gym, and only ever lift weights that you're comfortable with, you don't get stronger.
+If you go for a run, and stick with a pace that you're comfortable with, you don't get fitter.
+In coding, if you only work on features that you're comfortable with, you don't get better.

 Comfort is a recipe for stagnation, and yet for some reason, we always strive to have it.